ChanGuanYu/Domestic-Flight-Trip-Planner/README.md

 # Domestic-Trip-Planner
-A web application that helps the planning of domestic trips using provided flight data.
+A web application that uses provided flight data to allow the planning and scheduling of domestic trips.